Research and Science:

-AllHere is steadfast in our commitment to incorporating well-accepted research into our innovative solutions.
-An extensive body of research about effective ways to improve participation and attendance and how people communicate drives every aspect of our design and development of our solutions.
-The following information and publications summarize the frameworks that propel outcomes for our students, families and schools.
-They also detail how we carefully translate critical research into our solutions.
+AllHere is steadfast in its commitment to incorporating well-accepted research into innovative solutions.
+An extensive body of research about effective ways to improve success and attendance and how people communicate drives every aspect of design and development of solutions.
+The following information and publications summarize the frameworks that propel outcomes for students, families and schools.
+They also detail how we carefully translate critical research into solutions.

-Schools and districts are increasingly looking to keep up with how families and students communicate in today’s mobile-centric world as it can have a major impact on their continued ability to offer the students the education they want and need.
-It is important to acknowledge the preferred methods of communication to ensure families and students receive the information provided.
+Schools and districts are increasingly looking to keep up with how families communicate in today’s mobile-centric world as it can have a major impact on their continued ability to offer the students the education they want and need.
+It is important to acknowledge the preferred methods of communication to ensure families receive the information provided.

 The graphs below show how adults use different communication channels, which mirrors the rise in mobile adoption: